- Benefits & Features

 Vocational Rehabilitation is a program designed to assist veterans who have a disability rating of at least 10% or a memorandum rating of 20%.
 The program includes full payment of tuition and fees, plus a monthly stipend.

 Veterans Tuition Awards (VTA)

 Veterans Tuition Awards are offered to New York State residents who have served in the US Armed Forces and are currently veterans.
-Awards for 2016 - 17 are $6,495 for the academic year.
+Awards for 2017-18 are $3,335 per term for full-time students.

 Advanced Civil Schooling Scholarship Fund

-The Advanced Civil Schooling Scholarship Fund provides support to participants in or who have participated in the Army’s Advanced Civil Schooling Program.
+The Advanced Civil Schooling Scholarship Fund provides support to participants in the Army’s Advanced Civil Schooling Program.
 Amounts vary depending on the amount of sponsorship by the Army.
 If selected, Columbia can assist by covering the gap between the cost of tuition and the sponsorship.
-The Admissions office will identify possible candidates and will reach out regarding the possibility of this award.
+Applicants are notified of eligibility after admission.

 Paul Ferri Scholarship

 The Ferri Scholarship provides financial assistance to Columbia Business School students to supplement their Yellow Ribbon funding.
-Ferri Scholars are chosen from among Yellow Ribbon eligible students and individuals with demonstrated financial need.
+Ferri Scholars are chosen from among Yellow Ribbon eligible students.